julianchurchill/text-adventure/README.md

 Backlog
 =======

-- [STORY] More locations in the mine.
-   - Find a man manacled to a rock.
-If you use the multitool and the man, the man reacts and cowers.
-   - Find a blunt pick axe.
-   - Find an axe sharpener, use it on the pick axe.
-   - Use the pick axe to chip away at the rock and free the man.
-   - Get another ruby and reveal a new location - a shop in the town.
-The man reveals he was a shop keeper.

 - [FEATURE] Current method of saving progress means that if new content is provided the only way to reach it is to start a new game and repeat eveything.
 Can the save game be updated with the new content on an upgrade?

 - [REFACTOR] LocationTests and TakeSpecificItemTests are using real NormalItems - change to use mocks